indirajith/fabric-setup/operations_guide.rst

 This manual illustrates how to setup Fabric network with Fabric-CA and RAFT consensus on multiple hosts.

+.. note:: This manual is an updated/modified version of the official guide of Fabric-CA operations guide available on: `<https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html>`_.

 All identities that participate on a Hyperledger Fabric blockchain network must be authorized.
 This authorization is provided in the form of cryptographic material that is